Shopify/slate/README.md

 ![slate animated banner](https://user-images.githubusercontent.com/4837696/47506317-cbe22400-d83d-11e8-9867-1dc874943833.gif)

 ## Slate on Low Maintenance
 Due to project priority and resource constraints, this project is currently on low maintenance.
-We recognize that there are a lot of activities around this package, however, we unable to accommodate the maintenance this project requires.
+We recognize that there are a lot of activities around this package.
+However, we are unable to accommodate the maintenance this project requires.

 ### What does this mean?
 Slate will not have new features or bug fixes during this period.